chimmy2318/JobNest_Group_15/README.md

     \c job_nest
     ```

 	- Run the provided SQL schema file to create all necessary tables.
 Make sure you have a schema.sql file that contains the full schema for the tables required by the platform.
-You can run the schema file using the following command:

-    ```bash
-    \i ./schema.sql
-    ```
+You can copy the code from schema.sql and run it in your psql terminal.

     This will set up all the tables for your application.